-Work for 2L members begins on July 28, and for the first month, staff training and work is expected to occupy three to five full days each week, taking into consideration other obligations such as EIP.
-Once the fall semester begins, the workload decreases, with members generally responsible for two or three assignments per week and each assignment taking between four and eight hours.
-On average, staffers spend 12–18 hours per week on Review obligations during the school year.
-To improve the flexibility of members’ work schedules, the Review has a debit/credit policy which allows members to pick up an extra assignment during a week they have extra time, and drop an assignment in a particularly busy week.
+Editorial responsibilities for 2L members begin on Monday, July 24 and, for the first month, staff training and work are expected to occupy three to five full days each week, taking into consideration other obligations such as EIP.
+Once the fall semester begins, the workload decreases, with members generally responsible for three or four assignments per week and each assignment taking between four and eight hours.
+To improve the flexibility of members’ work schedules, the Review has a debit/credit policy that allows members to pick up an extra assignment during a week when they have extra time and drop an assignment in a particularly busy week.
+Assignments end well in advance of final exams.
 In addition to editorial responsibilities, first-year staff members are required to author a student Note for possible publication in the Columbia Law Review.
-Assignments and the fall Note-writing obligation end well in advance of final exams.

-Although the time commitment is significant, members of the Review still have time to participate in a wide variety of other activities during their 2L year, acting as leaders of student organizations, coaches and editors of first-year moot-court programs, interns and externs, and teaching and research assistants for Columbia faculty, among other things.
+Although the time commitment is significant, members of the Review still have time to participate in a wide variety of other activities during their 2L year.
+Each year, staffers serve as leaders of student organizations or coaches and editors of first-year moot-court programs.
+They also work as interns, externs, teaching assistants, and research assistants, among other things.

 Substantively, what will I be doing day to day as a 2L staffer on the Review?

-2L members substantively edit scholarly works and ensure the academic integrity of the pieces we publish.
-For each assignment, 2L members will be responsible for editing a section of a given piece set for publication.
-Editorial tasks range from evaluating and critiquing authors’ arguments to checking the substantive and formal accuracy of their citations throughout all stages of the production process.
+2L members substantively edit and ensure the academic integrity of every piece we publish.
+For each assignment, 2L members are responsible for editing a section of a piece set for publication.
+Editorial tasks include evaluating and critiquing authors’ arguments as well as checking the substantive and formal accuracy of the citations throughout all stages of the production process.

 Will I be able to do a clinic, externship, semester abroad, or DC externship as a staffer?

-Members of the Review frequently participate in various NYC-based clinics and externships without a problem.
-Due to the two-year commitment of the Review, however, participation in semesters abroad and the DC externship program is possible, but more limited.
+Members of the Review frequently participate in various NYC-based clinics and externships.
+Participation in semesters abroad or the DC externship program is possible but more limited.
 All 2L members must be in New York for the duration of their 2L year.
-During their 3L year, however, members may study abroad or participate in the DC externship for one semester.
-During this time, members will be expected to complete their normal editorial workload electronically.
-Students who plan to study abroad or participate in the DC externship their 3L year will not be eligible for Administrative Board positions.
+During their 3L year, members may study abroad or participate in the DC externship for one semester.
+During this time, members will be expected to complete their normal editorial workload remotely.

 Will I be precluded from traveling outside of New York City during the semester or during callbacks because of Review assignments?

 Not at all.
-2L members frequently travel outside of New York City during the semester for job interviews, family obligations, and vacations, among other things.
-Members generally have the freedom to choose the days they work, so if they are traveling over the weekend for example, they can arrange to complete their assignments during the week.
+2L members frequently travel outside of New York City during the semester for job interviews, family obligations, and vacations.
+Members have the freedom to choose the days they work, so, for example, if they are traveling over the weekend they can arrange to complete their assignments during the week.
 The debit/credit policy also allows staffers to have a lighter workload one week in exchange for a heavier workload another week.
 Finally, members have the option of completing assignments electronically when traveling outside of New York City.

 Will working on the Review in August hurt me during EIP and callbacks?

 Not at all.
-The majority of (but not all) 2L members participate in the EIP process.
-Almost all (if not all) have felt that being on the Review substantially helped them during the interview process.
-Members will be expected to work the week of EIP, but most do so over the weekend or on days with no scheduled interviews.
-During callbacks, members may complete assignments electronically if they are unable to arrange their schedules to complete the whole week’s assignments in New York.
+Many, but not all, 2L members participate in the EIP process.
+Almost all, if not all, have felt that being on the Review substantially helped them during the interview process.
+Members will be expected to work the week of EIP, but most do so over the weekend or on days without scheduled interviews.
+During callbacks, members may complete assignments remotely if they are unable to arrange their schedules to complete the whole week’s assignments in New York.
 The Review’s debit/credit policy also provides staffers the flexibility to have a somewhat lighter workload during EIP if necessary.

 I’m really passionate about a specific area of law.
 Would I be happier on that specialty journal?

-As a general interest journal, the Review gives members an unparalleled opportunity to pursue their passion for a specific area of law in one of the most influential law journals in the country.
-In past years, the Review has published student Notes on topics including special education law, Native American law, human trafficking, etc. Furthermore, as 3Ls, members of the Review have the opportunity to shape the identity of the Review by selecting articles for publication, and thus can increase the visibility of an issue about which they are passionate.
+As a general interest journal, the Review gives members an unparalleled opportunity to pursue their passions for specific areas of law across both years of membership.
+During their 2L year, members author Notes, allowing them to deeply explore any area of their choosing.
+In past years, the Review has published student Notes on topics including immigration, the financial crisis, education, intellectual property, and more.
+During their 3L year, members have the opportunity to shape the identity of the Review by selecting articles for publication and thus can increase the visibility of an issue about which they are passionate.

-Can I work on another journal at the same time, either during my 2L or my 3L year?
+Can I work on another journal at the same time, either during 2L or 3L year?

 No. Due to the significant time commitment required of 2L and 3L members of the Review, we do not allow our members to work on another journal once they begin their editorial duties.

-What if I am taking a year off after my 1L year?
+What if I am taking a year off from law school after my 1L year?

 If you are taking a year off, you should apply the summer before you will definitely return to law school, as you cannot defer an offer of membership.
 If you participate in the writing competition and subsequently decide to take a year off, you may not re-apply upon your return.

-Why does the writing component take place right after finals?
+Why does the writing competition take place right after finals?

 The membership selection process, which includes evaluating all writing components, personal information, grades, and personal statements, is a time-intensive process.
-In order to give full consideration to each applicant and provide sufficient notice of acceptance for members to be back to Columbia on July 28, it is necessary for the application process to begin right after finals.
+In order to give full consideration to each applicant and provide sufficient notice of acceptance for members to be back at Columbia for Orientation on Monday, July 24, it is necessary for the application process to begin right after finals.